[TRUE STORY] This brave investor lost $39,000 and still managed to get back on his feet

 It’s our view that Mr. Smith may never achieve enough growth with this plan to even match the charges, let alone beat them and make a decent profit.

-In the past it may have been a different story – there weren’t the options that we have available to us today.
+In the past it may have been a different story.

-But Mr. Smith only signed up to this 18 months ago, he should not have been sold the plan.
+But Mr. Smith only signed up to this 18 months ago.

 Mr. Smith obviously doesn’t want to lose his first 18 months’ deposits.